Up to 60% off sofas & mattresses — limited‑time deals.

 • Lay the cushions on the floor first to confirm the footprint before you commit to shoes and clamps.

-• Use felt pads everywhere from day one if you’re on hard flooring to avoid micro-scratches during tweaks.
+• Use felt pads from day one if you are on hard flooring to avoid micro-scratches during tweaks.

-• Treat “deep vs. standard” as a daily-living choice: deep for lounging, standard for more upright work/TV posture.
+• Treat deep vs. standard as a daily-use choice: deep for sprawling, standard for more upright TV or laptop posture.

-• Keep a small bin for clamps so reconfiguring doesn’t turn into a scavenger hunt.
+• Keep a small bin for clamps and shoes so reconfiguring is less annoying.

-• When building a guest layout, prioritize a flatter, more continuous surface over maximum depth.
+• When building a guest layout, prioritize a flatter, more continuous surface over maximum depth, and use the same mindset you would when learning how to choose a sofa bed.

 FAQs